fiap-postech-36/hackathon-autenticacao/README.md

 [http://localhost:8080](http://localhost:8080)

-Use as credenciais definidas no arquivo .env para as variáveis de ambiente `KEYCLOAK_ADMIN` e `KEYCLOAK_ADMIN_PASSWORD` para fazer login.
+Use as credenciais definidas no script para executar o container para logar como administrador no console do keycloak.

 ---